-Hemogenyx Pharmaceuticals is currently progressing its product candidates through preclinical development.
+Hemogenyx Pharmaceuticals is currently progressing its product candidates through preclinical development and into the first stages of clinical trials.
 Although encouraging results have been achieved so far, there can be no certainty that these results can be reproduced in clinical trials.
-The monies raised in Placings and Subscriptions, as well as the net proceeds of converting the Mint Capital loans in 2021, support those preclinical development activities.
+The monies raised in Placings and Subscriptions support those preclinical development activities.